dsoprea/go-exfat/README.md

     villagers rejoiced).

   - Allocation bitmaps are not read, so it's not possible to know which clusters are or are not used.
-This is not requird for browsing the filesystem or reading files.
+This is not required for browsing the filesystem or reading files.

 - Timestamps are accurate to one second.